mzen17/WriterCMS/README.md

 # Project
-Page Word Processor is a web-based word processor with a very niche use case.
+StarCMS is a web-based word processor with a very niche use case.

 ![Writer Demo](demos/WriterDEMO.png)